Duck1998/GDS-WPF-Demo/README.md

 ## Introduction
 [GameData Switcher][1] is a useful tool that helps you manage multiple GameData folders to switch between different mod sets.
 However the program still uses outdated WinForms which lacks flexibility and high DPI support.

 I'm working to create a more powerful version of GDS.
-Firstly I tried to recreat GDS's UI with WPF, therefore it is possible to resize program window without problem and high DPI support is great.
+Firstly I tried to recreate GDS's UI with WPF, therefore it is possible to resize program window without problem and high DPI support is great.

 For now this project is only a UI Demo with **NO** actual function.